Image: Andre Taissin

 I’d made the decision that I wasn’t going to borrow heavily to start the business so that I wouldn’t put myself under that immediate pressure.
 I wouldn’t lease an office, I wouldn’t hire people, I’d just try to keep the costs down as much as possible.
 I spent my own money on things I knew I’d need in year one, while I was working.
 The idea was that once I walked out of the 9–5 my costs would be minimal and everything I made from new clients would be for living.

 I’d rented my own flat by then, so I’d calculated my absolute survival numbers on paying rent and eating each month.
 Once I was confident I would be able to make that, everything after that effectively would be profit.
-I founded Mightify six years ago.
-Now there are six of us altogether and we just moved into a co-working office last week in Sussex.
 It’s been a roller coaster, but I wouldn’t go back, for sure.

 Tom’s tips on getting your finances to stack up: